-inertia to prevent dissenting members and nonmembers from opposing union political activities.
+Moreover, in the union context, a decision that no constitutional infringement arises if dissenters can speak on their own invites retribution from union lovalists if those dissenters do speak.
+Unions rely heavily on peer pressure, intimidation, coercion, and inertia to prevent dissenting members and nonmembers from opposing union political activities.
 See Murray N. Rothbard, Man, Economy, and State 626 (Nash ed., 1970) (1962); Friedrich A. Hayek, The Constitution of Liberty 274 (1960); Linda Chavez & Daniel Gray, Betrayal: How Union Bosses Shake Down Their Members and Corrupt American Politics 44-46 (2004).
-In fact, public employee unions are likely to exert more coercion and intimidation against dissenting workers than are private sector workers, because many public sector workers cannot readily find similar jobs in the private sector.
+In fact, public employee unions are likely to exert more coercion and intimidation against dissenting workers than are private sector unions, because many public sector workers cannot readily find similar jobs in the private sector.
 See, e.g., Martel v.
 Dep't of Transp., FAA, 735 F.2d 504, 509-10 (Fed.
 Cir.
-1984) (Federal Aviation Administration (FAA) employee was intimidated by union members into joining strike); Ferrando v.
+1984) (Federal Aviation Administration (FAA) employee was intimidated by union members into joining strike): Ferrando v.
 Dep't of Transp., FAA, 771 F.2d 489, 492-93 (Fed.
 Cir.
-1985) (noting that FAA union would "monitor ]] the work of non-participating [workers] and report[], and even invent[], infractions until the [worker] lost his job or was suspended").
+1985) (noting that FAA union would "monitor[] the work of non-participating [workers] and report Π , and even invent Π , infractions until the [worker] lost his job or was suspended").

-This is why the nonconformist must rely on the Constitution for protection.
+This is why nonconformists must rely on the Constitution for protection.
 See, e.g., W. Va.
 State Bd. of Educ. v.
-Barnette, 319 U.S. 624, 638 (1943).
-Washington v.
+Barnette, 319 U.S. 624, 638 (1943); Wash. v.
 Seattle Sch.
 Dist.
 No. 1, 458 U.S. 457, 486 (1982) (The judiciary has a special duty to intercede on behalf of political minorities who cannot hope for protection from the majoritarian political process.).
-While the First Amendment union cases have thus far focused largely on compelled financial subsidization, e.g., Knox, 132 S. Ct. at 2284-85, Davenport, 551 U.S. at 181, Ysursa v.
+While the First Amendment union cases have thus far focused largely on compelled financial subsidization, e.g., Knox, 567 U.S. at 302-03, Davenport, 551 U.S. at 181, Ysursa v.
 Pocatello Educ.
 Ass'n, 555 U.S. 353, 355 (2009), the exclusive representation aspect equally forces non-union workers to be used as "an instrument for fostering public adherence to an ideological point of view [they] find[] unacceptable.""
 Lehnert v.
 Ferris Faculty Ass'n, 500 U.S. 507, 522 (1991) (quoting Wooley v.
-Maynard, 430) U.S. 705, 715 (1977)).
+Maynard, 430 U.S. 705, 715 (1977)).

-The court below held that exclusive representation statutes are a carve-out from normal constitutional scrutiny of infringements on associational freedom.
+held The below that exclusive court representation statutes are a carve-out from normal constitutional scrutiny of infringements on associational freedom.
 The holding conflicts with this Court's jurisprudence that requires the government to provide compelling justifications for silencing those who would address their government.
-As Judge Learned Hand explained, the First Amendment "presupposes that right conclusions are more likely to be gathered out of a multitude of tongues, than through any kind of authoritative selection.
+As Judge Learned Hand declared, the First Amendment "presupposes that right conclusions are more likely to be gathered out of a multitude of tongues, than through any kind of authoritative selection.
 To many this is, and always will be, folly; but we have staked upon it our all."
 United States v.
 Associated Press, 52 F. Supp.
 362, 372 (S.D.N.Y.
 1943).